Vocational panel: Election

 In all panel elections postal voting is used.
 The clerk of the Seanad is the returning officer of the count, during which each ballot is given the value of 1,000 to aid the transfer of fractions of votes.
 The electoral college is the same for all of the vocational panels but varies between general and by-elections.
-At a Seanad general election the voters are members of city and county councils, the newly elected Dáil and the outgoing Seanad; as of 2025 these number 949, 174, and 60 respectively, discounting any vacancies.
+At a Seanad general election, the electorate comprises the members of city and county councils, the newly elected Dáil and the outgoing Seanad; as of 2025 these number 949, 174, and 60 respectively, discounting any vacancies.
 At a by-election the voters are the current members of the Dáil and Seanad.

 At a general election each panel is elected separately, the ballot listing nominees from both subpanels collated together in alphabetical order of surname.
 Voting is by the single transferable vote (STV), with the modification that a minimum number from each subpanel must be elected.
 The legislation requires the five panels' counts to be held consecutively rather than in parallel, which delays its completion.
 Campaigns are out of the public eye but hard fought, as candidates travel the country to meet in person with as many as possible of the voters, who as public representatives themselves engage deeply with the process.
 The processing of nominations and the posting out, receiving back, and counting of ballot papers requires close to the constitutional maximum of 90 days to complete.
 The redistribution of an elected candidate's surplus is done by transferring a fractional value of all their votes, rather the full value of a (random) fraction of their votes as is done in Dáil elections.
 The Seanad method is more accurate but considered too cumbersome to implement at Dáil elections, which have much larger electorates.

-By-elections to fill a casual vacancy use instant runoff voting; if there are multiple vacancies on the same subpanel, separate parallel by-elections are held instead of a single multiple-seat STV by-election.
-A by-election must be called within 180 days of a vacancy arising.
+By-elections to fill a casual vacancy use instant runoff voting.
 By-election nominations are from the same subpanel as the departed senator; no body can nominate multiple candidates.
+If there are multiple vacancies on the same subpanel, separate parallel by-elections are held instead of a single multiple-seat STV by-election.
+Whereas at a Seanad general election a candidate may only stand on one of the ten subpanels, one can stand in multiple simultaneous by-elections, as Niall Blaney did on 27 April 2018 when there were by-elections for both sub-panels of the Agricultural Panel.
+A by-election must be called within 180 days of the clerk of the Seanad notifying the Minister for Local Government of a vacancy.
+The clerk will only make such notification when the Seanad passes a resolution to do so—Jimmy Dunne died on 23 February 1972 but the requisite resolution was not passed until 3 November 1972, and a Dáil general election on 28 February 1973 pre-empted any Seanad by-election, so that Dunne's seat remained vacant for 434 days, until the 13th Seanad general election on 1 May 1973.